zahidkhawaja/stable-diffusion-nextjs/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Important note: Vercel's "free" plan has a serverless function execution timeout of 10 seconds (this applies to the API route in this project).
+Important note: Vercel's "free" plan has a serverless function execution timeout of 10 seconds (which applies to the API route in this project).
 You will need a "pro" plan (which has a 60 second timeout) to run this in production without issues.
 This limitation does not affect local development.

-## Use Banana for scale.
+## Use 🍌 Banana for scale.